even4void/aliquote/content/post/vim-shortcuts.md

 utils.map('n', '<leader>w', '<cmd>Telescope treesitter<CR>')
 ```

-Note that Telescope seems to consider that the working directory is that of the current buffer, although it would be better to consider the root directory of a project if there is one.
-As a workaround, you can use the [following mappings](https://joalon.se/blog/Fuzzy-Finding-with-Telescope-in-Git.html) instead of the above ones: (and this finally is what I chose to use as a replacement)
+Note that Telescope respects `autochdir`, so it will limit itself to the current working directory if that option is set to true.
+As we are generally interested in considering the root directory of a project if there is one, you can use the [following mappings](https://joalon.se/blog/Fuzzy-Finding-with-Telescope-in-Git.html) as a workaround: (this of course assumes that your project lives in a Git repo)

 ```lua
 vim.cmd[[nnoremap <leader>f <cmd>lua require('telescope.builtin').find_files{ cwd = vim.fn.systemlist("git rev-parse --show-toplevel")[1] }<cr>]]
 vim.cmd[[nnoremap <leader>. <cmd>lua require('telescope.builtin').live_grep{ cwd = vim.fn.systemlist("git rev-parse --show-toplevel")[1] }<cr>]]
 ```

+However, my own shortcut `<space>e` was devised long ago to handle the general CWD issue with Vim.
+So if you are using the above setup, provided `autochdir` is not explicitly set to true, you should be able to use Telescope to browse your project while `<space>e`, after eventually setting the root directory using `<space>.`, would open or create file in the same directory as the current buffer or in the root directory previously defined.